-Dual criminality for offences not on the list (Article 4.1 of the Framework Decision).
+Dual criminality for offences not on the list (art.
+4.1 of the Framework Decision).

-The posing of the Belgian request for a preliminary ruling in the Advocaten case addressed this prickly question of the non-existence of the dual criminality test for the offences on the list, operating simply as optional grounds for the rest of crimes, and was ultimately rejected.
+The posing of the Belgian request for a preliminary ruling in the Advocaten case addressed this prickly question of the non-existence of the dual criminality test for